-With decreasing impurity concentration $\Gamma$ decreases as well and the dominant contributions are those for which $\eta$-values are close to values of $E'_{n,\vec{k}}(\eta)$.
+With decreasing impurity concentration $\Gamma$ decreases as well and the dominant contributions are those for which $\eta$-values are close to $E'_{n,\vec{k}}(\eta)$.
 If there is no band overlap the energy difference $\eta - E'_{n',\vec{k}}(\eta) \approx E'_{n,\vec{k}}(\eta) - E'_{n',\vec{k}}(\eta)$ dominates the denominator value and $\Gamma_{n',\vec{k}}(\eta)$ can be neglected if it is much smaller than the energy difference.
 This approach thus excludes significant effect of the decreasing impurity concentration to the Hall conductivity.
-It can be expected that vertex corrections are not able to change this conclusion quantitatively since they are vanishing with decreasing concentration as well.
-In the pure crystal limit Eq.~(\ref{sigma_ij_approx}) gives finite value even in the case of the band overlap.\cite{Yao:2004_a}
+This conclusion is general since in the pure crystal limit vertex corrections are vanishing in principle.
+Note that in this limit Eq.~(\ref{sigma_ij_approx}) gives finite values even in the case of the band overlap.\cite{Yao:2004_a,Chen:2014_a,Manna:2018_a}

 Evaluation of the anomalous Hall conductivity for the considered ideal network model ($\Gamma \rightarrow 0$) is straightforward since the energy spectrum is for given spin subsystem composed of non-overlapping bands and we have